-Kosovo opposition rallies to demand justice for activist
+Kosovo opposition rallies over activist who died in custody

-PRISTINA, Kosovo (AP) — Hundreds of opposition supporters have gathered in the Kosovo capital demanding for justice for an activist who died in custody three years ago.
+PRISTINA, Kosovo (AP) — Hundreds of opposition supporters gathered Tuesday in the Kosovo capital demanding justice for an activist who died in custody three years ago.

-The left-wing Self-Determination Movement, or Vetevendosje, held a peaceful protest in Pristina on Tuesday for Astrit Dehari, 26, who died in November 2016.
+The left-wing Self-Determination Movement, or Vetevendosje, held a peaceful protest in Pristina for Astrit Dehari, 26, who died in November 2016.
+Prosecutors reopened their investigation into Dehari’s death after a report last week from Swiss forensic experts said it was likely a homicide, not a suicide.

-Dehari was arrested for his alleged involvement in a rocket-propelled grenade attack on Parliament in August 2016, which caused material damage but no casualties.
+Dehari was arrested for his alleged involvement in a rocket-propelled grenade attack on Parliament in August 2016, which caused damage but no casualties.

-Last week a report from Swiss forensic experts said his death was likely a homicide, not a suicide, and prosecutors have reopened the probe.

 Albin Kurti of Vetevendosje, who is expected to become the next Kosovo prime minister after winning the Oct.
 6 snap election, asked for an independent investigation and for appropriate officials to be held accountable.